 *These numbers are estimates and subject to change based upon changes in student enrollment.

-As the most diverse and affordable region in Texas, there is something for everyone in DFW.
+As the most diverse and affordable region in Texas, there is something for everyone in Dallas.
 The cities celebrate diversity and are home to vibrant communities of creative and passionate people.
-Dallas has one of the largest LGBTQ neighborhoods in the United States, a thriving music and restaurant scene, and fantastic parks, trails and hiking, like the Katy Trail through downtown Dallas.
-Fort Worth is home to one of the most renowned modern art collections in the state, incredible dining and a decidedly small-town friendliness.
+Dallas has one of the largest LGBTQ neighborhoods in the United States, thriving music and restaurant scene, and fantastic parks, trails & hiking, like the Katy Trail through downtown Dallas.

-In just two years, Urban Teachers DFW has grown to 156 residents and teachers working in classrooms in 62 schools across DFW.
+In just five years, Urban Teachers Dallas has grown to 322 residents and teachers working in classrooms in nearly 100 schools across Dallas.
 We came here to join a collaborative community of educators who are building a pipeline of talented teachers.
 We serve students in high-needs urban schools who deserve the expert instruction and passion of teachers who are committed to an impactful career in the classroom.